What Is The Best Dog Food for a Bichon Frise?

 If your Bichon Frise has a food allergy or food sensitivity, you may need to work with your veterinarian to identify the food triggers unless they are very obvious.
 There are lots of good foods with alternative meat proteins today as well as limited ingredient diets which we will discuss below.

 Recommended Dog Food For An Adult Bichon Frise

-We are recommending a variety of foods for the Bichon Frise.
-Some have grains and some don’t.
-We have selected foods without corn, wheat, and soy unless otherwise noted.
+We have suggested a variety of foods here for Bichon Frises.
+These foods do not contain corn, wheat, or soy.
 You may have to try a couple of foods to find which one is best for your dog.
-You should also keep in mind that your dog’s diet needs can change as he grows and ages so you may have to change foods to accommodate him.
+You should also keep in mind that your dog’s dietary needs can change as he grows and ages so you may have to change foods to suit him.

 Best Dog Foods for Bichon Frise Adults

-Because of their small size, we recommend a good small breed dog food for the Bichon like Fromm Small Breed Adult Gold.
+Fromm Small Breed Adult Gold makes a good food for small dogs like the Bichon.
+It has kibble pieces that are small in size so small dogs can eat them easily.
 Fromm is a family business that has been making dog food for generations in Wisconsin.
-The first three ingredients in this food are duck, chicken meal, and chicken.
-It has some grains such as oatmeal, pearled barley, and rice, but we think these are good fibers and good for digestion.
-The food is also enhanced with probiotics to aid digestion and salmon oil for the skin and coat.
-This is a food for growth and maintenance with 416 calories per cup.
+The first five ingredients in this food are duck, chicken meal, chicken, oatmeal, and pearled barley.
+Even dogs that have problems with cereals/grains like corn and wheat can often safely eat oatmeal and barley.
+These ingredients provide good sources of dietary fiber for your dog’s digestion, too.
+The food is also enhanced with probiotics to aid digestion and salmon oil to keep the skin healthy.
+The food has 26 percent protein, 17 percent fat, and 3.5 percent fiber according to the guaranteed analysis.
+(Technical analysis here) This is a food for growth and maintenance with 416 calories per cup.
 We hear great things about Fromm from everyone who feeds it.
-We really like the ingredients in this food.

 Best Dog Foods for Bichon Frise Puppies